sadiyameem/alarm-clock/README.md

 # Alarm Clock

 # Description
-- This is a simple alarm clock that displays the current time, that allows users to set a time through dropdowns and lets users choose from different sounds.
+- This is a simple alarm clock that displays the current time, that allows users to set a time through dropdown and lets users choose from different sounds.

 # Features
 - Current time